-What is Transfer Pricing?
+What is Transfer Pricing in Singapore?

 Singapore Transfer Pricing Documentation

-- Preparation of mandatory Transfer Pricing documentation as per Second Schedule of Income Tax (Transfer Pricing Documentation) Rules, 2018
+- Preparation of mandatory Transfer Pricing Documentation as per Second Schedule of Income Tax (Transfer Pricing Documentation) Rules, 2018

 - Preparation of Transfer Pricing Documentation for commodity marketing and trading entities based on the First Edition of the e-tax guide on ‘Transfer Pricing Guidelines: Special Topic – Commodity Marketing and Trading Activities’